desmondrawls/rspec_first_encounter/Readme.md

 ## Challenge 1: Refactor research_items_controller.rb#create
 You have been given legacy code without tests which you must clean up:

 1. Write controller tests to cover all paths through the create action.
-(Note, we haven't provided any model code, so stub out models (with rspec) in your tests as necessary).
+The ResearchedItem model is simple so all you need to do is call Model.create! to set up a model (no factories required).
-2. Refactor the action, pushing responsibilities into the models and/or any service classes you feel appropriate (you may create any additional classes as you deem necessary)
+2. Refactor the action, pushing responsibilities into the model and/or any service classes you feel appropriate (you may create any additional classes as you deem necessary)
-3. Refactor your tests to match the new division of labor (creating new model/service test classes where appropriate)
+3. Refactor your tests (commenting out those which are now irrelevant so we can see them) to match the new division of labor (creating new model/service test classes where appropriate)

 Your final set of tests should pass and the overall behavior of the create action should remain unchanged from its initial form.